TommyDatageek01/HR-Project/README.md

 ## Tools
 - Microsoft Excel- Data Cleaning
-- SQL Server Management Studio for Data Cleaning and transformation
+- SQL Server Management Studio for Data Cleaning and query generation.
+I used SQL to generate data that was later visualized with Power-Bi
-- Power-Bi – Visualization
+- Power-Bi – Visualization SQL generated queries.

 ## Data Anatomy